+TYPE ANNUAL AFTER PROMOTION OR TRANSFER

+OF REVIEW SPECIAL AFTER PROBATIONARY PERIOD

+The state of the s

+EMPLOYEE'S NAME: EMPLOYEE'S POSITION:

+COMMENCED EMPLO YMENT WITH BOARD: REVIEW PERIOD

+FROM

+IN DDECE NT POSITION:

+IN PRESE NI POSITION:

+ONIECTNIEC D: 01: 40 44 4 6 10 11: 4

-TYPE OF ANNUAL AFTER PROMOTION OR TRANSFER REVIEW SPECIAL AFTER PROBATIONARY PERIOD EMPLOYEE'S NAME: EMPLOYEE'S POSITION: COMMENCED EMPLOY YMENT WITH BOARD: REVIEW PERIOD FROM IN PRESEN VT POSITION: OBJECTIVES: Brief list for statement of specific object tives and expected achi evements for th e next year.
-To be completed by the employee. (То be confirmed or modif ied in consultati on with supervisor.) , IMPROVEMENTS: Areas where an employee may be able to improve his/her perfe ormance.
+OBJECTIVES: Brief list for statement of specific object ives and expected acr nevements for th e next year.
+To be completed by the employee.

+(To be confirmed or modi fied in consultati on with supervisor)

+(10 oc commined of modi nea in consultati on with supervisor.)

+IMPROVEMENTS: Areas where an employee may be able to o improve his/her per formance.
 (To be completed by employee).

-ACTION PLAN: (To be completed by supervisor in cons ultation with employee .)
+ACTION PLAN: (To be completed by supervisor in consu ultation with employe e)

+(,